Floriantoine/CSFML-Workshop/Part1/example/3-sprite/Readme.md

     - Brief:
         Create a new texture from a file
     - Param:
-        1)filename Path of the image file to load 2)Area of the source image to load (NULL to load the entire image)
+        1) Filename  Path of the image file to load
+        2) Area of the source image to load (NULL to load the entire image)
     - Return:
         A new sfTexture object, or NULL if it failed